Nori-zk/eth-processor/README.md

 ## How to deploy (launch a new contract)

+Make sure to clear your 01js cache, if it exists already.
 Setup your `.env` file in the root directory.
 Set `MINA_RPC_NETWORK_URL=<url>`, `NETWORK=<mainnet or devnet or litenet>` and your `SENDER_PRIVATE_KEY`.

 Run `npm run deploy`.
 After which `.env.nori-eth-processor` will have been created in the root directory of the project.